Ismael76/GoogleClone/README.md

 ## Process

-The overall process was a graet collaboration!
+The overall process was a great collaboration!

 To begin with, the project kick off with a short meeting to run through the tasks, and ensure the team's focus and understanding of the requierments and needed deliverables.

-Moving on, tasks were divided in two main areas server side, and client side.
+Moving on, tasks were divided in two main areas, server side and client side.
 The task were then allocated to each of the team members.
-And still, whit the project progressing the divison of tasks has gone.
+And still, whilst the project was progressing the divison of tasks has gone.

 Next, during the duration of the working day several meetings were done at an interval of about 1h to 2h via Slack.
 This approached proved to be of great benefit for performance, and error handling.
 Additionaly, it helped keeping the team focused and motivated.
 Thus, the project had implemented a similar approach to the extreme programming.

 Then, taking the process in terms of milestiones there were two significant ones - before, and after reviewing.
 The before reviewing stage had implemented a straight foward, yet wide approach.
-To better clarify, two pages were created with the associated buttons - `Google Searc`, `I'm feeling lucky` - followimg the structure of the desiered outcome.
+To better clarify, two pages were created with the associated buttons - `Google Search`, `I'm Feeling Lucky` - followimg the structure of the desired outcome.
 And the design was basic.
-Next, the after reviewing stage, used only one page to display the results by making use of the `sessionStorage()` object, and the `.createElemnt()` and `.append()`.
-In other words, depenidng on which button is selected, a value will be stored for the session and used to determine the results - whether showing the full list, or just one item.
+Next, the after reviewing stage, used only one page to display the results by making use of the `sessionStorage()` object, and the `.createElement()` and `.append()`.
+In other words, depending on which button is selected, a value will be stored for the session and used to determine the results - whether showing the full list, or just one item.

 ### Bugs

-- for the latest design, the `I'm feeling lucky` button fails to do the random set of the text
+- For the latest design, the `I'm Feeling Lucky` button fails to do the random set of the text
-- for the implemeted design, the image is misplaced, the button aspect should be improved, and few other elements need to be added (that are on the latest design)
+- For the implemeted design, the image is misplaced, the button aspect should be improved, and few other elements need to be added (that are on the latest design)

 ### Future work

-- integrating the new design
+- Integrating the new design
-- adjusting the design of the result.html
+- Adjusting the design of the result.html

-# Wins and challengs
+# Wins and challenges

-Completing the task has brought several accomiplishements namely:
+Completing the task has brought several accomplishements namely:

-- an increase of the communication skills, motivation, and focus
+- An increase of the communication skills, motivation, and focus

-Yet, there were sevral challenges such as:
+Yet, there were several challenges such as:

-- strcturing the process
+- Structuring the process
-- overlooking the importance of using comments in the code
+- Overlooking the importance of using comments in the code

 # Licence